badsyntax/SassBeautify/README.md

 Please [create an issue](https://github.com/badsyntax/SassBeautify/issues) if you find it doesn't work as expected on your setup.

+### Known issues:

+* Inline comments are not supported, see here: https://github.com/nex3/sass/issues/235

 ## Thanks

 Thank you to all the people who have tested and reported issues.
 A special thanks to [@WilliamVercken](https://github.com/WilliamVercken) and [@scotthovestadt](https://github.com/scotthovestadt).